waku-org/specs/standards/application/privatev1.md

     classDef plain fill:none,stroke:transparent;
 ```

-### Application
+### Payload Delivery
-Responsible for the creation and generation of content.
+How payloads are sent and received by clients is not described in this protocol.

-### Delivery Service
+The choice of delivery method has no impact on the security of this conversation type, though the choice may affect sender privacy and censorship resistance.
-This protocols assumes there is a abstract delivery service which is responsible for routing payloads to their destination.
-See: [TODO](link.to.spec).
+In practice, any best-effort method of transmitting payloads will suffice, as no assumptions are made.

 ## Initialization

-Prior to operation participants MUST agree on the following parameters fopr each conversation.
+Prior to operation participants MUST agree on the following parameters for each conversation.
-- `rda` - delivery address (recipient)
+- `rda` - delivery address (recipient) !TODO: Can delivery addresses be removed from this spec?
 - `sda` - delivery address (sender)
 - `sk` - initial secret key  [32 bytes]